Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 There are numerous places to rent a car in Cancun.

-This city serves as the gateway for millions of travelers from around the world who come to visit the Yucatan Peninsula.
+The city serves as the gateway for millions of travelers from around the world who come to visit the Yucatan Peninsula.

-The car rental business is therefore very significant in Cancun…
+The car rental business is, therefore, very significant in Cancun.

 You can rent a car on the Riviera Maya (Playa Del Carmen & Tulum) or in downtown Cancun.